 Midday Meal – Mittagessen

 By noon the stomach has just barely had time to begin to growl when it is time for Mittagessen.
-It begins with soup, preferably made with noodles or dumplings, and is followed either by a roast accompanied by potatoes and vegetables or a salad, by a hearty casserole dish or by sauerkraut with different kinds of sausages.
+It begins with soup, preferably made with noodles or dumplings.
+Either followed by a roast accompanied by potatoes and vegetables or a salad, by a hearty casserole dish or by sauerkraut with different kinds of sausages.

-At the workplace, Mittagessen is eaten in the cafeteria or at a local restaurant.
+Mittagessen usually spend in the cafeteria or at a local restaurant.
 Traditionally, the midday meal used to be a thick lentil or potato soup with a Bockwurst added.

 This kind of soup is known as Eintopf, as the whole meal is all cooked in one pot.
-Another favorite with children is Verlorenne Eier (lost eggs), which consists of poached eggs on a bed of spinach, eaten with boiled potatoes.
+Another favorite with children is Verlorenne Eier (lost eggs).
+These are poached eggs on a bed of spinach, eaten with boiled potatoes.
 Himmel und Erde (heaven and earth) is also popular.